googleanalytics/ga4-tutorials/README.md

 Once you install Deno, run the local web server with the following command:

 ```
-deno run --allow-net --allow-read ./src/index.ts
+deno task start
 ```

-Then, open the index.html file in your web browser.
+Then, open [http://localhost](http://localhost) in your web browser.

 # Join our community